Can You Sell a House in Foreclosure?

 Selling before the foreclosure sale has major benefits:

-- Protect your credit: A completed foreclosure stays on your credit for 7 years and drops your score 100-160 points.
+- May reduce credit damage: A completed foreclosure stays on your credit for years and can make future borrowing harder.

 - Get cash from equity: If your house is worth more than you owe, you keep the difference.